COMOKIT/COMOKIT-Website/docs/docs/ODD.md

 # Description of the COMOKIT Meso model
 {: .no_toc }
-We describe in this page the COMOKIT Meso model (version 2.0) using the standard O.D.D. protocol ([the full description is also available](https://comokit.org/ressources/ODD-COMOKIT_Meso_v2.pdf)).
+We describe in this section the COMOKIT Meso model (version 2.0) using the standard O.D.D. protocol ([the full description is also available](https://comokit.org/ressources/ODD-COMOKIT_Meso_v2.pdf)).
 {: .fs-6 .fw-300 }

 ## Table of contents